-Let go of the need to control every single situation you find yourself in.
-Sometimes you’ve just got to accept that things don’t always go according to plan, sit back and enjoy the ride, it’s all part of life’s rich tapestry!
+Let go of the need to control every situation you find yourself in.
+Sometimes you’ve just got to accept that things don’t always go according to plan.
+Sit back and enjoy the ride.
+It’s all part of life’s rich tapestry!

-Whatever it is, no matter how small, just do it more!
-Whether you enjoy being alone or if you love being with others it doesn’t matter, just do it more!
+Whatever it is, no matter how small, do it more!
+Whether you enjoy being alone or love being with others, it doesn’t matter, do it more!

 - Learn to enjoy some quiet time

 When have you ever just sat and done absolutely nothing?
-I mean really just done nothing.
-Not reading, not watching television, not eating, not looking at your phone, not ringing anybody, not checking emails, not talking, just sitting doing completely nothing.
+I mean, really just done nothing.
+Not reading, not watching television, not eating, not looking at your phone, not ringing anybody, not checking emails, not talking, just sitting doing nothing.

-Take a chair, take a blanket and go and sit outside, no matter how cold it is and set your timer for five minutes and do absolutely nothing.
+Take a chair, take a blanket, and sit outside, no matter how cold it is, and set your timer for five minutes and do absolutely nothing.

-Sit listening to the birds, listen to the noises around you, take some deep breaths, and do nothing.
-It sounds stupid and like a huge waste of time but you’ll be amazed at how great you feel!
+Sit listening to the birds, listen to the noises around you, take deep breaths, and do nothing.
+It sounds stupid and like a massive waste of time, but you’ll be amazed at how great you feel!

-To be gentle with yourself do this every morning or evening when there is nobody else around.
+To be gentle with yourself, do this every morning or evening when nobody else is around.